lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-Before you can use a newly created partitioned table, you have to call `ALTER TABLE tablename RECOVER PARTITIONS`.
+Before you can use a newly created partitioned table, you must call `ALTER TABLE tablename RECOVER PARTITIONS`.
 Otherwise, querying the table returns an empty result.

 ```sql
 -- create a definition for the table customers_partitioned